Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 3. Adjust trajectory points.

-Picked trajectories are shown under "Picking result."
+Picked trajectories are displayed under "Picking results".
 If needed, you can simplify trajectories by adjusting the following parameters.
-This reduces the number of trajectory points and simplifies shape while preserving overall trajectory geometry as much as possible.
-It is suitable for scenarios that require lower trajectory complexity, such as reducing subsequent processing time and improving robot motion efficiency.
+By reducing the number of trajectory points, the trajectory shape is simplified while preserving the overall shape as much as possible.
+This is suitable for scenarios that require reduced trajectory complexity, such as reducing subsequent processing time and improving robot motion efficiency.

 Parameter Description Illustration

 Maximum allowed deviation (H) when simplifying trajectories.
-The larger the deviation, the fewer points remain, but trajectory shape may be distorted.
+The larger the value, the more points are reduced, but the trajectory shape may be distorted.

 simplify trajectory settings

-If the distance (Dis) between two points in the original trajectory is greater than this value, both points are retained.
+If the distance (Dis) between two trajectory points in the original trajectory is greater than this value, both points will be retained.

 4. Save trajectory.

-After trajectory creation is complete, click Save and apply to save the trajectory.
+After creating trajectories, click Save and apply to save trajectories.

 Adjust Trajectory

-After trajectories are created, you can adjust them.
+After trajectories are created, you can adjust trajectories.

 • Adjust trajectory line

-After creating a trajectory, if you need to offset the trajectory by a certain distance along the Z-axis to better meet practical operation requirements, select a trajectory line in the trajectory list and set Z-axis offset distance to offset that trajectory line along the Z-axis.
+After creating trajectories, if you need to offset a trajectory line by a certain distance along the Z-axis to better meet actual trajectory operation requirements, select a trajectory line in the trajectory list and set the Z-axis offset distance parameter.

-Select a trajectory point in the trajectory list, and then adjust related values in the parameter settings area to change its position and orientation.
+After selecting a trajectory point in the trajectory list, adjust corresponding values in the parameter settings area to adjust its position and orientation.

-For more trajectory adjustment operations, refer to Adjust Trajectory.
+For other operations on trajectory adjustment, refer to Adjust Trajectory.

 Preview End Tool

-After trajectories are created, you can preview the positional relationship between the end tool and trajectories as follows.
+After trajectories are created, you can preview the positional relationship between the end tool and trajectories by following these steps.

-1. Ensure the Mech-Viz project is in the current solution.
+1. Ensure the Mech-Viz project is within the current solution.

 2. Add an end tool.

-After an end tool is added, tool information is automatically updated to the tool list in target object editor.
-According to actual needs, select a tool in the tool list to preview the positional relationship between trajectory and tool during actual trajectory operation in the visualization area (as shown below), or check the end tool for actual trajectory operation.
+Once the end tool is added, the tool information will be automatically updated in the tool list within the target object editor.
+You can select a tool in the tool list according to actual needs, preview the positional relationship between trajectories and tools in actual trajectory operations in the visualization area (as shown below), or enable the end tool for actual trajectory operations.

-If you modified the tool in Mech-Viz, save changes in Mech-Viz to update the tool list in target object editor.
-In addition, enabling the corresponding end tool for the trajectory in target object editor is required for successful simulation in Mech-Viz.
+If you have modified the tool configurations in Mech-Viz, save the changes in Mech-Viz to update the tool list in the target object editor.
+In addition, enabling the corresponding tool for the trajectory in the target object editor is a prerequisite for successful simulation in Mech-Viz.

 configure picking example